 3. Go to the webpage of the Journal of SHE PhD Projects and follow the steps of the submission process.
 Please note: the system describes submitting an article, but this refers to a PhD proposal in your case.
 If you have trouble submitting your proposal, contact us via: email@example.com

-After submission, the SHE research director will send your proposal to two independent reviewers.
+After submission, the SHE coordinator will send your proposal to two independent reviewers.

 Step 4: Acceptance of the proposal

-When you submit a research proposal, the research director will conduct the first review.
+When you submit a research proposal, the PhD oordinator on behalf of the SHE research director will conduct the first review.
 If the topic of the proposal does not fit with our expertise or if the proposal is far below our standards, it will be rejected and cannot be resubmitted for one year.

-If the director thinks that the proposal might be of interest, the proposal is reviewed by a review committee (using a standard review form).
+If the PhD oordinator thinks that the proposal might be of interest, the proposal is reviewed by a review committee (using a standard review form).
 The research director will take a final decision based on the advice of the review committee.

 Based on these reviews, a decision will be taken with three possible outcomes: 1) rejected, 2) needs improvement, or 3) accepted.
 This process normally takes four to six weeks.
 Acceptance of the candidate will be primarily based on the quality of the research proposal and the candidate’s CV.